giovannaag/covid19-analysis-dashboard/README.md

-# covid19-analysis-dashboard
+# COVID 19 Analysis Dashboard
-COVID 19 Data Dashboard, built in Power BI
+The dataset is provided by the World Health Organization, you can find it at the following link: https://covid19.who.int/table